Westlake Jr. High in 2015, the year of its 50th anniversary. I was among the first graduating class from the new school. |

 I did have a lot of success singing and even made Madrigals my senior year, but my singing career ended pretty much in college.

-There's Lee on the right end of the second row up during
+There's Lee on the right end of the second row up during a performance of the Granger High Madigrals in 1967-68. |

 My life moved so slowly when I was young.
 I wanted to grow up and get on with life.
 Then all of a sudden I look back and wish I hadn’t been in such a hurry and had enjoyed my younger years – and especially my family years.
 I think I was always looking past the mark.
 Now I look back and wish I had not been in such a hurry to get somewhere that I left behind so many precious times with my children – especially my boys.
 I fret that I didn’t teach them the principles they need to succeed in life, how to work – and enjoy the pleasure of a job well done.
 I worry that I set a mixed example for them.
 They saw the older Dad who had worked so hard for so long that he neglected the more important things in life like, for example, temple attendance.